cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-7.md

 ## Update `PoseEstimator` Script

 Back in the `PoseEstimator` script, we need to add some new variables to use the `PoseSkeleton` class.

 ### Add Public Variables

+We will add a couple `public float` variables for setting the size of the key point objects and the width of the skeleton lines.

+We will also add a `public int` variable to specify the minimum confidence value a key point need to have for it to be used for the pose skeleton.

 ```c#
 [Tooltip("The size of the pose skeleton key points")]